 Keywords: Indian food, dal, garam masala, vegan, curry, brown rice, lentils, gluten-free

 Have you ever prepared an Indian dal dish before?
 How did it compare to this one?
+What about a tikka masala?
 Let us know in the comments below and please rate this recipe if you’ve tried it!

 And if you liked this dish, you should love these suggestions: